cybertk/abao/README.md

 - Verify that each endpoint defined in RAML exists in service
 - Verify that URL params for each endpoint defined in RAML are supported in service
+- Verify that the required query parameters defined in RAML are supported in service
 - Verify that HTTP request headers for each endpoint defined in RAML are supported in service
 - Verify that HTTP request body for each endpoint defined in RAML is supported in service, via [JSONSchema][] validation
 - Verify that HTTP response headers for each endpoint defined in RAML are supported in service